pyq-inc/pyq-examples/README.md

 All of these models can be deployed using pyq and accessed via our API.

 Examples include:
 1. Google ViT from HuggingFace, which is an image classifier.
-The example that accepts files allows the user to send an image to the model directly, while the text version accepts a URL to a publicly available image
+The example that accepts files allows the user to send an image to the model directly, while the JSON version accepts a URL to a publicly available image.
+Source: https://huggingface.co/google/vit-base-patch16-224
 2. A handwriting recognition model built using scikit-learn.
 It can recognize handwritten numbers and accepts PNG files.
+Source: https://scikit-learn.org/stable/auto_examples/classification/plot_digits_classification.html
+3. A regression model built using scikit-learn.
+It can predict Boston house prices and accepts a list of integers as input via a JSON object.
+Source: https://www.kaggle.com/code/prasadperera/the-boston-housing-dataset